 Remember how excited you were to see leaves fall when you were a kid?
-You’d bundle up, run into the yard and happily dive into that tall, crispy leaf pile.
+You’d bundle up, run out to the yard and happily dive into that tall, crispy leaf pile.

-Nowadays, though, seeing leaves cascade into the yard reminds you that you’re the one who has to clean them up.
+Things are different, now that you’re the one who has to clean up those leaves.
 Leaf removal can feel much more like a chore—but it doesn’t have to.
-Breeze through your seasonal duty with the tips below.
+Breeze through your seasonal duty with the tips listed below.

 Yes, leaf removal can be easy.
 Trust us!
 Here’s how.